pywbem/pywbem/docs/client.rst

 * :ref:`Exceptions` - Exceptions specific to pywbem that may be raised.
 * :ref:`Statistics` - Statistics classes to gather information on wbem operation performance.
-* :ref:`WBEM Operation recorder` - Python classes that implement the operation recorder functions that are used by :class:`~pywbem.WBEMConnection`.
+* :ref:`WBEM operation recorder` - Python classes that implement the operation recorder functions that are used by :class:`~pywbem.WBEMConnection`.
 * :ref:`Security considerations` - Information about authentication types and
   certificates.